 1. Set a different carbon emission rate for each individual state.
 This avoids imposing a one-size-fits-all approach.
 The baseline rate for coal generation would be 1,500 lbs of carbon dioxide per megawatt hour versus 1,000 for natural gas generation.
 The final rate for an individual state would be a blend between those two baselines determined by its mix of coal and natural gas power generation.
 (For example, a state that now gets 90 percent of its fossil fuel electricity from coal and 10 percent from gas would be required to hit a rate of 1450 lbs per megawatt hour.)
 This would be an overall emission rate for the state, meaning individual plants could emit at higher or lower levels.
 The allowable emission rate would drop again in 2025.

 2. Allow plants an array of tools for meeting their emission rate.
 Each plant or company could then decide which mix tools works best for particular circumstances.
 For example, an individual plant could improve its boiler technology or retrofit with carbon sequestration — assuming, that is, the latter becomes commercially viable.
 Owners of multiple plants could coordinate running times, or build in more natural gas or renewable capacity to average out to the overall target.
-Low- or zero-emitting sources would earn generators credits that could then be traded between companies, within states, or even across state lines among states that allow it — essentially creating a kind of cap-and-trade system under the auspices of the EPA rather than an act of Congress.
+Low- or zero-emitting sources would earn generators credits that could then be traded between companies, within states, or even across state lines among states that allow it.

 3. Allow energy efficiency to also earn credits.
 Qualifying efficiency programs run by the states could also earn credits, which generators could then purchase to give themselves added leeway.
 Increased efficiency would lower costs for consumers and businesses and thus cut demand.
 To qualify, these energy efficiency programs would have to meet rigorous standards laid out in NRDC’s report.